RobertZetterlund/intro-to-ai/assignment3/report.md

 In this case, we would argue that dbscan more accurately finds 3 clusters than kmeans did.

-We notice that even though the distribution of GLY-points is quite similiar to the general distribution, the clusters created by both DBSCAN and k-means are quite different from the general clusters.
+We notice that even though the distribution of GLY-points is quite similar to the general distribution, the clusters created by both DBSCAN and k-means are quite different from the general clusters.
 For example, k-means found 4 clusters for GLY whilst it found 3 general clusters.
 In DBSCAN the red and the green cluster from the general clusters (see figure 10) looks very different from the yellow and green cluster in figure 20.

 We note however that the clusters found from GLY are much more alike the general clusters than the clusters found from PRO.
-For example, in DBSCAN (GLY) with 3 clusters, the bottom left cluster (red) is very similar to the bottom left cluster in the general clusters found by DBSCAN.
+For example, in DBSCAN (GLY) with 3 clusters, the bottom left cluster (red) is actually very similar to the bottom left cluster in the general clusters found by DBSCAN.

-This seems reasonable as the the distribution of GLY-points are a lot more similar to the general distribution than the distribution of the PRO-points.
+This seems reasonable as the distribution of GLY-points is a lot more similar to the general distribution than the distribution of the PRO-points.